beliciataylor/academic-kickstart/content/authors/admin/_index.md

 - []
 ---

-I am a rising senior at Emory College of Arts & Sciences majoring in Economics and Mathematics with an English minor.
-I am seeking a research assistant position to further prepare myself for a PhD in Economics.
-I'm currently a research assistant in the Emory Economics department working on a project using machine learning, PostgreSQL, and natural language processing in Python.
+**My name is Belicia Rodriguez, and I'm a college student at Emory University interested in Economics and Data Science.**

+I'm currently a Research Assistant in the Emory Economics department, where I'm collaborating on a project that analyzes co-authorship networks with traditional social network methods and natural language processing.
+I'm seeking a Research Assistant position to gain more exposure to economics research and further prepare myself for a PhD in Economics.
+When I'm not busy with a research project or coursework, I can be found knitting a new pattern, reading a book from my growing to-reads list, or working on my economics and data science blog.